Queen's Park, London: Queen's Park Community Council

-In June 2012, Westminster City Council approved the establishment of Queen's Park Community Council as the first parish council created in London since new legislation was enacted in 2007.
-The Community Council area is coterminous with the City of Westminster ward of Queens Park.
+In June 2012, Westminster City Council approved the establishment of Queen's Park Community Council from 1 April 2014 as the first parish council created in London since new legislation was enacted in 2007.
+The community council area is coterminous with the City of Westminster ward of Queen's Park.

 The first election of councillors to the community council took place in May 2014 at the same time as other local elections.
 Subsequent elections are held every four years at the same time as elections to the city council, with the most recent being on 5 May 2022.
 Parish councils have no statutory responsibilities, but have a budget they can direct towards community projects.

 Queen's Park Neighbourhood Plan

-In November 2021 the City Council formally ‘made’ (adopted) the Queen's Park Neighbourhood Plan.
+In November 2021, the City Council formally adopted the Queen's Park Neighbourhood Plan.
 It is therefore now part of the statutory Development Plan for Westminster and will be used alongside the council’s own planning documents and the Mayor’s London Plan in determining applications in the Queen's Park Neighbourhood Area.

 History

 19th century

 The Queens Park Estate was developed between 1875 and 1881, in what is now the City of Westminster, by the Artizans, Labourers & General Dwellings Company, and named in honour of Queen Victoria.
 The park, which shares the name, lies a short distance north of the estate in the London Borough of Brent.
 It was laid out in 1886 by the City of London, and opened the following year.

-In 1879 the Royal Agricultural Society annual show was held on the area which would become Queen's Park.
+In 1879, the Royal Agricultural Society annual show was held on the area which would become Queen's Park.
 The 100 acre site was chosen for its proximity to the railway network, Queen's Park Station having opened on 2 June 1879 on the main line from London to Birmingham, just in time to facilitate the movement of heavy machinery and stock.
 By the 1870s the annual shows had become major events and the Kilburn show was to be the largest ever held.
 The show was opened on 30 June 1879 by the Prince and Princess of Wales and saw an entry of 11,878 implements, 2,879 livestock entries and over 187,000 visitors.
 Poor weather and deep mud led to low attendance, but a visit by Queen Victoria on the fifth day, where she was driven on a specially constructed drive of ballast and brick from the new station along Salusbury Road on a route lined with cheering crowds, rallied visitors.